raoulaudouin/Portraits-of-Territory/portraits-of-territory.md

 ![United Nations World map 09/12/13](images/un-official-world.png)

-*United Nations World map 09/12/13, downloaded on *The United Nations Cartographic Section*, <a href="http://www.un.org/Depts/Cartographic/english/">http://www.un.org/Depts/Cartographic/english/</a>*
+*United Nations World map 09/12/13, downloaded on *The United Nations Cartographic Section*, http://www.un.org/Depts/Cartographic/english/*

 The United Nations’ “The World” printed Globe expresses a paroxysm of this shift from a small produced functional printed globe to an object building arbitrary informations over the scientific aura of the image.
 The U.N. printed Globe inherits some particular features from the navigational Mercator projection: North on the top and South on the Bottom, Equator in the center, and deformations due to the flattening of the Globe on a rectangle.
 All the informations related to the territory as a space are omitted except the borders of oceans, represented within perfect accurate shapes, which are printed with the same graphical code than the constructed borders of nations, giving the latter a natural scientific value.
 But those borders, printed as natural shapes, are renewed at every new unstable political change, and the new version replaces the former, which stays unable to access, as a embarrassing archive of political map.